 Services

 Ensuring dementia patients receive a high quality of care is one of the aspirations outlined in the Prime Minister’s challenge on dementia 2020.
-This section illustrates data on memory clinic referrals and antipsychotic prescribing for people of all ages with a record of dementia diagnosis.
+This section illustrates data on memory clinic referrals, antipsychotic prescribing and planning care for people of all ages with a record of dementia diagnosis.

 Memory assessment services